 It made me realise that the narcissistic personality disorder is a condition far more severe than it is generally regarded to be.

 The narcissist really does live in a false reality.
-People that inhibit this reality are not seen as individuals with their wants, needs and personalities but rather as some projection screens onto which the narcissist projects elements of his or her disowned shadow.
+People that inhabit this reality are not seen as individuals with their wants, needs and personalities but rather as some projection screens onto which the narcissist projects elements of his or her disowned shadow.

 When you are in a relationship with a narcissist, it’s really never about you and who you are as a person.
 It’s entirely about the projection that the narcissist places onto you.